jmcantrell/arch-bootstrap/README.md

 <!-- ./lib/init/hardware/memory.bash -->

-The amount of memory available (parsed from the output of `dmidecode`, default: same as ram size, e.g. `16G`)
+The amount of memory available (default: parsed from the output of `dmidecode`, i.e. same as ram size, e.g. `16G`)

 ### `BOOTSTRAP_MIRROR_COUNTRY`